sebibitica/ibm-app/README.md

 # for IBM project

-## app to demonstrate automated development processes
+## App to demonstrate automated development processes.